fietkiewicz/Linh-2024/hex_control1/README.md

 * NEW: Make sure that default input file works.

 (c) Add a keyboard input to change direction (left, straight, right).
+* Try to use left-arrow = left, up-arrow = straight, right-arrow = right.